FBMS and YMS students awarded scholarships to attend National Flight Academy

 STEM (Science, Technology, Engineering, Mathematics)

-Through our free education program that injects STEM (Science, Technology, Engineering, Mathematics) in the classroom, students learn how an airplane flys.
+Through our free education program that injects STEM (Science, Technology, Engineering, Mathematics) in the classroom, students learn how an airplane flies.
 Interactive demonstrations based upon physics and scientific principles explain how airplanes are designed and constructed.
 FOFA volunteers introduce students to some of the tools that pilots use to plan a flight and set a course, and then navigate the aircraft from the point of departure to the destination.
 They also learn about a pilot's requirement to interpret aviation weather when planning a flight, and they are shown the aviation community's method of communications which is aimed at keeping aviation safe for everyone.
 Interspersed at various points in the presentation are references to specific aviation-related careers.
 Students are encouraged to participate and ask questions of the presenters who are more than willing to share their own personal career paths and experiences.

 Each school year Friends of Fernandina Aviation participates in school career fair activities to help students become aware of the wide array of aerospace/aviation related jobs that currently exist, and to provide information about future career opportunities that may be available to them in Aerospace and within the wider field of Aviation.
 Students have the opportunity to interact one on one with individuals who have "been there"¯.